Where is Stiliyan Petrov now?

 Aston Villa captain Stiliyan Petrov’s Premier League career was cruelly cut short at the age of 32 after he was diagnosed with acute leukaemia in March 2012.

-He officially retired from playing in May 2013 and was immediately given a coaching role at the club assisting the club’s development coach, Gordan Cowans.
+Officially retiring from playing in May 2013 Petrov was immediately given a coaching role at the club assisting the club’s development coach, Gordan Cowans.

-In 2013 Petrov set up the Stiliyan Petrov Foundation with the purpose to revolutionise the way leukaemia and cancer are treated.
+In 2013 Petrov set up his own foundation with the purpose to revolutionise the way leukaemia and cancer are treated.
 The foundation seeks to develop a safer, more practical and effective process for treatment, relapses and prevention of these illnesses.